-The Fund aims to achieve long term growth by investing in companies in Asia Pacific countries (excluding Japan), which in abrdn's view will make a positive contribution to society through their alignment achieving the United Nation's Sustainable Development Goals ('SDGs').
+The Investment objective of the Fund aims to achieve long term growth by investing in companies in Asia Pacific countries (excluding Japan), which in abrdn's view will make a positive contribution to society through their alignment achieving the United Nation's Sustainable Development Goals ('SDGs').

-Our SDG Equity strategies follow a fundamental, bottom-up investment research process in which ESG analysis and company engagement are integral parts of our assessment of the investment potential of all companies.
+Our SDG Equity strategies will follow a fundamental, bottom-up investment research process in which ESG analysis and company engagement are integral parts of our assessment of the investment potential of all companies.

 The Fund follows the abrdn "Asian SDG Equity Investment Approach."
-This approach identifies companies which are aligned to the SDGs.
+This approach identifies companies which are aligned to the Sustainable Development Goals.
 These goals are designed to address the world's major long-term challenges.
 These include climate change, growing social inequality, and unsustainable production and consumption.